fabricioricard/bigfootwebminer/btcjson/README.md

 proper functionality.

-Although this package was primarily written for the btcsuite and adapted to pktd, it has intentionally been designed so it can be used as a standalone package for any projects needing to marshal to and from bitcoin JSON-RPC requests and responses.
+Although this package was primarily written for the btcsuite and adapted to bigchaind, it has intentionally been designed so it can be used as a standalone package for any projects needing to marshal to and from bitcoin JSON-RPC requests and responses.